kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 ---
-title: Recreational Programming and the Culture of Learning
+title: Coding for Fun and the Culture of Learning
 date: "2019-08-12T18:11:52.750Z"
 author: "kisrael"
 tags: